PTSSry/Website/content/en/authors/admin/_index.md

 Information on the accosiation's overalls badge and sauna hat can be found on the [products]({{<ref "/accessories/index.md">}}) page.

 PTSS also collects information about saunas in Otaniemi and its vicinity [saunas]({{<ref "/sauna/index.md">}}).
 The pages are intended to include a list of all saunas in Otaniemi, the locations and information of the saunas, and a calendar of [Teekkarikylä's general sauna shifts](https://calendar.google.com/calendar/embed?src=jpv0nr25o8389bl3mao4q3hb9s%40group.calendar.google.com).

+The background photos is taken by Pyry Ekholm from Otaniemi's [Rantasauna](https://www.ayy.fi/en/rantasauna).